ayush-kumar-1/lovelace/Data Quality/DataSheets for DataSets.md

 - Were any ethical review processes conducted?
 - Does the dataset relate to people?
 	- Did you collect the data from the individuals directly, or obtain it via third parties or other sources?
+	- Were the individuals notified about the data collection?
+	- Did the individuals consent to the collection and use of their data?
+	- If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?
+	- Has an analysis of the potential impact of the dataset and its use on data subjects been conducted?
+- Any other comments?
+### Preprocessing/Cleaning/Labeling
+- Was any preprocessing/cleaning/labeling of the data done?
+- Was the raw data saved in addition to the clean data? (to support unanticipated future uses)
+- Is the software used to clean the instances available?
+- Any other comments?

+### Uses
+- Has the dataset been used for any tasks already?
+- Is there a repository that links to any or all papers or systems that use the dataset?
+- What (other) tasks could the dataset be used for?
+- Is there anything about he composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
+- Any other comments?

+### Distribution
+Will the dataset be distribute